 We are now at number 9 Bath Street (in 1871/1881).
 However, when the properties in Bath Street were all renumbered about 1887, this shop became number 25.

-Daughter of Long Eaton innkeeper (the Navigation Inn at Trent Lock) Thomas Marshall and Elizabeth (nee Burton), Sarah Marshall married butcher Isaac Burgin-Richardson, son of West Hallam-born publican (the Boatswain Inn) William and Elizabeth (nee Attenborough) in July 1842.
+Daughter of Long Eaton innkeeper (the Navigation Inn at Trent Lock) Thomas Marshall and Elizabeth (nee Burton), Sarah Marshall married butcher Isaac Burgin-Richardson, son of West Hallam-born publican (the Boatswain Inn) William and Elizabeth (nee Attenborough) on July 19th, 1842.

-The family lived in South Street where Isaac died in February 1853, aged 33, and in the later 1850’s Sarah moved to Mount Street.
+The family lived in South Street where Isaac died on February 6th, 1853, aged 33, and in the later 1850’s Sarah moved to Mount Street.

 White’s Directory of 1857 lists Sarah as a butcher of South Street while Harrison, Harrod & Co’s.
 Directory of 1860 shows her move into Bath Street.

 In 1864 Sarah was granted a licence to sell game both in her shop and in the Market Place.

 “She was a widow, with two sons” declares Adeline, understating the size of Sarah’s family.
 In fact there were five children.

 Born in 1844 eldest child William was a clerk.

 — Daughter Elizabeth married Codnor-born coalminer Edward Briggs from nearby Club Row in August 1865.